 In addition, bentonite clay rich in minerals which can easily be taken up by your teeth, partly because Uncle Harry’s does not contain glycerin – a common ingredient in modern toothpastes.
 Glycerin is thought to coat teeth and prevent them from absorbing the minerals naturally contained in saliva as well as toothpaste products.
 Teeth lose minerals every day so they need to be able to take up these minerals freely – Uncle Harry’s enables this.

-Lastly, combined with other natural ingredients Uncle Harry’s helps to reduce the bacteria load in your mouth and neutralises harmful bacterial acids, helping to fight plaque build up and decay from acid attack.
+Lastly, combined with other natural ingredients Uncle Harry’s helps to reduce the bacteria load in your mouth and neutralizes harmful bacterial acids, helping to fight plaque build up and decay from acid attack.

 2.)
 Will Uncle Harry’s Toothpaste damage my teeth?